 Most cases occur in persons aged 14-25 years.
 Lesions manifesting prior to puberty or in persons older than 50 years is unusual.

-The prognosis is good if acne keloidalis nuchae is treated early and properly.
+The prognosis is good if acne keloidalis nuchae (AKN) is treated early and properly.
 However, once major scarring develops, therapy is more difficult and morbidity is increased.
 The plaques of acne keloidalis nuchae slowly expand over time, and, although medically benign, acne keloidalis nuchae can be a psychologically devastating condition.
 Chronic pruritus and drainage may occur, and, ultimately, scarring alopecia may ensue.

 What would you like to print?